rust-lang/rustfmt/Configurations.md

 ## `format_generated_files`

 Format generated files.
 A file is considered generated if any of the first several lines contain a `@generated` comment marker.
-The number of lines to check is configured by `generated_file_header_size`.
+The number of lines to check is configured by `generated_marker_line_search_limit`.

 By default, generated files are reformatted, i. e. `@generated` marker is ignored.
 This option is currently ignored for stdin (`@generated` in stdin is ignored.)